jeffsvendsonjr-jpg/chrome-extension-survival-guide/README (1).md

-# The Chrome Extension Developer's Field Guide
+# The Chrome Extension survival Guide

 > The resource that should exist but doesn't.